-On June 10, 2002, the Parent acquired 76% of the shares of Kubatronik for €2.6 million (\$ 2.4 million as of the date of acquisition).
-The acquisition resulted in the recognition of goodwill in the amount of €1.1 million (\$ 1 million as of the date of acquisition) see Note 5.
+On June 10, 2002, the Parent acquired 76% of the shares of Kubatronik for & 2.6 million (\$ 2.4 million as of the date of acquisition).
+The acquisition resulted in the recognition of goodwill in the amount of & 1.1 million (\$ 1 million as of the date of acquisition) see Note 5.

-The Parent subsequently incurred a goodwill impairment of approximately \$1 million and the goodwill balance was nil as of December 31, 2014 and \$75 as of December 31, 2013.
+The Parent subsequently incurred a goodwill impairment of approximately \$1 million and the goodwill balance was nil as of December 31, 2015 and December 31, 2014.

-Pursuant to the Kubatronik acquisition agreement, the seller had until December 31, 2014, (at which time the period is automatically extended for additional consecutive two-year periods unless otherwise notified in writing by either party upon at least six months prior notice) the right to require the Parent to purchase ("Put Option"), and the Parent has the right to require the seller to sell to the Parent ("Call Option") the seller's remaining 24% interest in Kubatronik.
-In May 2012, the seller exercised his option with respect to 3% of his remaining shares of Kubatronik for approximately Euro 69 (\$ 89) and reduced his share in Kubatronik from 24% to 21%.
+Pursuant to the Kubatronik acquisition agreement, the seller has the right to require the Parent to purchase ("Put Option"), and the Parent has the right to require the Seller to sell to the Parent ("Call Option") the Seller's remaining 24% interest in Kubatronik.
+The options periods are until December 31, 2016, and are automatically extended for additional consecutive two-year periods unless otherwise notified in writing by either party upon at least six months prior notice.
+In May 2012, the seller exercised his option with respect to 3% of the shares of Kubatronik for approximately Euro 69 (\$89) and reduced his share in Kubatronik from 24% to 21%.
 The exercise price for the seller's 21% interest in Kubatronik under the Put Option is Euro 483 (\$ 587), and the exercise price for the seller's remaining holdings in Kubatronik under the Call Option is Euro 513 (\$ 623).
-As of December 31, 2014 the option is presented at the maximum exercise price in the amount of \$587 in the short term liabilities.
+As of December 31, 2015 the option is presented at the maximum exercise price of \$587 in the short term liabilities.
+Changes in fair value are recorded in the Consolidated Statement of Comprehensive Income.
+The fair value of the above options is calculated based on the Binomial model.
 Changes in fair value are recorded in the Consolidated Statement of Comprehensive income.
-See Note 15.
+See Note 15